opengisch/QField-docs/documentation/how-to/authentication.en.md

 ## Import authentication configurations into QField
 :material-monitor: Desktop preparation

 Once you have exported the authentication configurations to an XML file, you must copy that file onto the devices running QField.
-The file has to be copied to into an `auth` folder found within the QField's app directory:
+The file has to be copied to into an `auth` folder found within the QField's **[[App Directory](../get-started/storage.md#5-qfield-app-directory)]/QField/auth/**:

-- On Android, you can find the directory by connecting your device using a USB cable; the directory will be located at `<drive>:/Android/data/ch.opengis.qfield/files/QField/auth/`;
-- On desktop platforms, you can reach this directory by clicking on the directory path located towards the bottom of the About QField popup.

 Once the authentication configurations file is copied, project files containing web services requiring authentications will be able to reach the relevant configuration details and provide access.